avg —

 Instructions

-In a deep dish, dissolve the yeast in two tablespoons of warm milk and add a tablespoon of sugar.
-Mix until the yeast is completely dissolved.
-Cover the dish with a cloth and leave it in a warm place for 10 minutes.
-A fluffy foam should appear on the surface of the yeast, indicating that the yeast has started working.
-You can replace fresh or pressed yeast with dry active yeast, taking about 3 times less by weight.
+In a deep dish, dissolve the pressed yeast (25 g) in 2 tablespoons of warm milk (38–40 °C) and add 1 tablespoon of sugar – sugar activates the yeast faster.
+Stir until fully dissolved.
+Cover with a towel and leave in a warm place (by a radiator or in a switched-off oven) for 10 minutes – a fluffy foam should appear on the surface, a sign that the yeast is alive and working.

-Grease the table with vegetable oil, place the dough on it, and knead again for 4-5 minutes.
-The dough should be soft, yet elastic, slightly sticky to the hands.
-Place it in a deep dish (grease the bottom with vegetable oil), cover with a cloth, and leave for 1 hour in a warm place.
-During this time, the volume of the dough will increase again by 2.5-3 times.
+Grease the worktop with vegetable oil, turn out the dough and knead for 4–5 minutes with your palms – it should become smooth, elastic and slightly tacky, but not stick to clean hands.
+Place it in a greased deep dish, cover and leave for 1 hour in the warmth – the dough will double in size.

 Tips